Radio-Electronics.Com for radio and electronics tutorials, resources, data, articles and news for the radio and electronics design engineer

 Boundary scan history

-With the problem of lack of access to boards starting to become a problem, a group known as the Joint Test Action Group (JTAG) was set up in 1985.
+With the problem of lack of test access to boards starting to become a problem, a group known as the Joint Test Action Group (JTAG) was set up in 1985.
 Its aim was to address the issues being faced by electronics manufacturers in test strategies and to enable tests to be undertaken where no other technologies could gain access.

 The original goal for boundary scan was to complement existing techniques including in-circuit test, functional built in test and other techniques and to provide a standard that would enable the testing digital, analogue and mixed signal circuits.